Can you compost cheese

 Hot composting is an effective method for composting and is considered much faster than the traditional method.
 Hot composting uses microbial activity during decomposition to produce really high temperatures.
 This method requires a healthy mix of both green and brown materials.

-You can compost a wide range of organic materials with hot composting, killing harmful bacteria and pathogens thanks to its high temperature.
+Thanks to its high temperature, you can compost a wide range of other organic materials with hot composting, killing harmful bacteria and pathogens.
 The best part is it doesn’t attract pests.

 Bokashi composting